 The easiest way to learn something is usually to do it.
-In this lesson, the student will build a simple bumper segment for the behind-the-scenes features of a DVD.
-To do this, they will animate the position of several video clips to create a video wall.
-Then they'll reuse the effect across multiple clips.
-Next they'll animate a title so it scales and rotates to build visual interest in the piece.
+In this lesson, the student will animate the position of several video clips.
+They'll animate a title so it scales and rotates to build visual interest in the piece.
 They'll also learn about opacity adjustments and blend modes to experiment with mixing items together for basic compositing.